" For Lincoln

 Below you will find our required equipment and uniform list.
 Bear in mind that we are a Western unit, and so will not be as standardized as a regiment from the East, but we are still invested in maintaining historical accuracy in our portrayals.
 You aren't required to have everything in one go, as the club has a host of items available for loan during the first year.
 However, things like brogans and a fitting hat should be the first things to get from the list below.
 Take a look here for a list of suggested sutlers to get the gear below.
 Before buying any piece of equipment, make sure to discuss the choice with your unit guide that will have been assigned to you.

-* Kepi, Forage Cap, or period Slouch Hat
+* Forage Cap (preferred), Kepi or period Slouch Hat an option

 * Sack coat or Shell Jacket of 8-9 buttons, with epaulets and belt loop on the left side.